Lilymaetay/brookesblog/_posts/2020-11-20-the-secrets-in-food-logos.md

 ![](../uploads/twix.jpg)

 If you look closely you will notice two very small Twix's upon the I. This secret message is supposed to highlight the famous left and right Twix campaign.
+The campaign brought huge controversy over whether consumers choose to eat the left or right Twix first.

 **MCDONALD'S**